eugli/accents/README.md

 *This version does not work on Google Docs and Gmail.
 We might have a fix soon, or not.*

 ## Installation
 Apologies for the inconvinience, but Accents is not downloadable at the moment.
-We are currently reworking the core functionality and will have it back on the store as soon as possible.
+We are currently reworking the core functionality and will have it back on the Chrome Store as soon as possible.
 <!---You cannot download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg)-->

 ## Usage